Thursday

 Translation & Discussion of the quatrain:

-1. O' wish there were place for resting ... ای کاش که/'ay kaash ke is followed by the past tense of the verb with the conditional marker ی/i > budi.
-2. Or were there arriving for this long road ... the continuation of the hope expressed in the first line 3.
-Were there after a hundred thousand years out of the heart of the earth How to address such a staggering number of years?
-The speaker may believe it will take 'forever,' 10 x the ultimate 10,000 years, for hope to spring forth again.
-Other editors, compilers, translators. such as Forughi-Ghani (163), Hedayat (22), Whinfield (442) and the roba'i likely consulted by FitzGerald (Heron-Allen, 141-3) read in the 3rd line, از پی/ 'az pay-e.
-For translating از دل خاک/'az del-e khaak I am reminded of Yeat's 'from the deep heart's core' from his 'Lake Isle of Innisfree' 4.
-Like greenery, were hope breathing/springing up/blooming
+1. Wish there were place for resting ... ای کاش که/ey kaash ke is followed by the past tense of the verb with the conditional marker ی/i > budi.
+2. Or were there ending for this long road ... the continuation of the hope expressed in the first line.
+3. Were there after a hundred thousand years out of the heart of the earth - how to address such a staggering number of years?
+The speaker may believe it will take "forever," 10 times the ultimate 10,000 years for hope to spring forth again (10,000 years as "the upper limit of the decimal series," Annemarie Schimmel, The Mystery of Numbers, Oxford, 1993, 278).
+Other editors, compilers, translators, such as Forughi-Ghani (163), Hedaayat (22), Whinfield (442) and the roba‘i likely consulted by FitzGerald (Heron-Allen, 141-3) read in the 3rd line, از پی/ az pey-e (صد ).
+There is no substantial difference in meaning from az pas-e sad hazaar saal.
+In rendering از دل خاک/az del-e khaak I am reminded of Yeat's "from the deep heart's core" from his "Lake Isle of Innisfree".
+4. Like greenery, would there be the hope of blossoming/’greening’ ever more ...

-FitzGerald includes his stanza above in the last six stanzas of his poem as the day traveler-speaker winds down in resignation and acceptance that this life will not be a paradise on earth, a garden paradise or 'civilized' civilization (see Michael Hillmann's analysis, especially pages 56-60 in Iranian Culture).
-To counter the criticism that FitzGerald does not render Khayyam accurately yet catches the spirit of Khayyam's quatrain, this very stanza does both; it is to my mind a marvelous rendition and close to the letter of the Khayyam-poem.
+FitzGerald includes his stanza above in the last six stanzas of his poem as the day-traveler/speaker winds down in resignation and acceptance that this life will not be a paradise on earth, a garden paradise or "civilized" civilization (see Michael Hillmann's analysis, especially pages 56-60 in Iranian Culture).
+To counter the criticism that FitzGerald does not render Khayyaam accurately yet catches the spirit of Khayyaam's quatrain, this very stanza does both.
+It is to my mind a marvelous rendition and close to the letter of the Khayyaam-poem.